heptarch/heptarch.github.io/drafts/demon.md

   </p>

-Ȣ. The waters are stilled; the Ashen House an empty box of stone.
+Ȣ. The waters are stilled; the Ashen House an empty box of stone, its genius locu, fled.

-the sky coruscant with unfamiliar stars
+Ellen looks up a sky coruscant with unfamiliar stars.
-Its genius loci has deserted it.
-Rev. Dewar holds her hand.
 "Child, what should you like to do?"

 Tilleadh.